16 ways to drive traffic and increase ranking to your website

 Online marketing is an affordable and highly effective way of driving clicks to your website, and blogging is one of the most common forms of content marketing.
-B12 offers a custom blogging service as part of its Get Found Pro plan.
+B12 offers an SEO-oriented blogging service as part of our SEO Pro plan.

 When you regularly publish informative and entertaining content on your site, you’re benefiting in several ways:

 - Increases the amount of relevant content and search terms on your site, which helps to boost SEO and serves as a way of how to drive traffic to your website.

 - Keeps website visitors on your site by offering something interesting to read, which means you have a better chance of converting them later.

 - Builds trust with your readers and customers, and positions your brand as an expert in your field.

 - Helps your readers solve problems, which will make them more likely to use your services over others.